neo-one-suite/neo-one-3.0.1-demo/README.md

 npx jest staging.test.ts
 ```

-## Transfer's using a local consensus node with 1-validator that we control
+## Transfers using a local consensus node with 1-validator

 This test requires starting a local development network and then using the defined validator
 to form a transaction that populates our test wallets for development purposes.